NavneetKanna/Embedded-Iris/Readme.md

 make
 ```

-- If everything was successful run the executable embeddediris
+- If everything was successful run the executable
 ```bash
 ./embeddediris
 ```